-Preparing for Lobby Day involves many aspects!
-Perhaps the biggest preparation is scheduling a meeting with your legislator- the most VITAL part of attending Lobby Day.
-Without these meetings, Lobby Day is not successful.
+Preparing for Social Work Advocacy Day involves many aspects!
+Perhaps the biggest preparation is scheduling a meeting with your legislator- the most VITAL part of attending Social Work Advocacy Day.
+Without these meetings, Social Work Advocacy Day is not successful.
 Legislators need to HEAR and MEET WITH social workers on this day to help make it successful.

-Here are some general tips about preparing for and meeting with your North Carolina State Senator and Representative when you come to NASW-NC Lobby Day.
+Here are some general tips about preparing for and meeting with your North Carolina State Senator and Representative when you come to Social Work Advocacy Day.
 Please note that meetings need to be set up BEFORE you come:

 1) Schedule a meeting with your Legislators: You will most likely schedule the meeting with the legislator’s assistant (the LA).
-Let him or her know your name, that you are a constituent in their district and that you will be at the General Assembly for the NASW-NC social work lobby day and would like to schedule a meeting with the legislator to talk about the social work profession.
-Be sure to schedule a meeting with your Representative AND Senator.
+Let him or her know your name, that you are a constituent in their district and that you will be at the General Assembly for Social Work Advocacy Day and would like to schedule a meeting with the legislator to talk about the social work profession.
+Be sure to schedule a meeting with your Representative AND Senator (note: do not schedule a meeting with a congressperson or U.S. Senator!).
 If you are going to the meeting with another social worker or classmate, let the legislator know how many people will be meeting with the legislator.